Get The Help You Deserve

 Cases & Clients

 Have you ever thought about whether it is legally possible to sue the New York Subway administration after an accident in which you were involved using this service?
-Technically it is possible.
+Technically, it is possible.
 For that, we must conduct a thorough analysis to determine legal liability.
-At The Ward Law Group, we have reviewed hundreds of cases of accidents that involved public transportation.
+We have reviewed hundreds of public transportation accidents at The Ward Law Group.

-Just like in the movies, the labyrinthine corridors and busy platforms of the subway are filled with real-life scenes every day.
-As comfortable and efficient as the subway is, it's also not immune to accidents, and when they do, lives can be changed forever.
-If you or someone you know has experienced the devastating effects of a Queens subway accident, it is important to know your rights and how to make a claim.
+Like in the movies, the subway's labyrinthine corridors and busy platforms are filled with real-life scenes daily.
+The subway is convenient and efficient, but accidents can happen and have life-altering consequences.
+If you or someone you know had a bad accident on a Queens subway, it is important to understand your rights.
+It is also crucial to know how to make a claim.

-You should have a capable subway accident attorney in Queens by your side if you have been injured in this type of accident.
+If you have been injured in a subway accident, you should have a capable subway accident attorney in Queens by your side.
 Numerous things, including operator negligence, faulty equipment, and poor maintenance, can cause subway accidents.
-For you to receive the compensation you are entitled to, it is essential to understand the legal aspects of these incidents.
+Knowing the legal side of these events is important to getting the money you deserve.

 Remember that New York's statute of limitations limits how long you can file a lawsuit, so time is of the essence.
 If you or a loved one has been involved in a Queens subway accident, don't wait any longer.

-In the following lines, we will explore a little more about this particular type of accident.
+In the following lines, we will explore this particular type of accident more.
 We will give you a greater perspective on the possible consequences, common injuries, and typical legal approaches.
-That way, you will have information that will help you defend your rights as we advance.
+That way, you will have information to help you defend your rights as we advance.

 Common Causes of Subway Accidents

-The causes that trigger an accident inside the subway can be varied.
-There have been cases of violent acts by strangers inside the New York subway, which have generated chaos, people running, and, therefore a greater possibility of accidents.
+The causes that trigger an accident inside the subway can vary.
+There have been cases of violent acts by strangers inside the New York subway, which have generated chaos, people running, and, therefore, a greater possibility of accidents.

 However, each case is a world unto itself.
-Many times, being distracted can be a danger factor, as it prevents passengers from being aware of any apparent danger.
-Below, we have compiled a list of the most common causes, many of which we have seen in hundreds of cases we have reviewed over the years.
+Being distracted can often be a danger factor, as it prevents passengers from being aware of any apparent danger.
+Here are the main reasons we often see in the many cases we have reviewed.

 Train Collisions

 Among the most concerning causes of subway accidents are train-related collisions.
 Whether caused by signal failures, miscommunications, or other operational errors, the effects of these collisions are devastating.
 Passengers and crew members may incur serious injuries, and in the most extreme cases, lives can be devastated.
-Understanding the causes of train accidents is essential to avoiding future occurrences and preserving the safety of all of Queens' subway customers.
+Knowing why train accidents happen is important to prevent them in the future and keep Queens' subway customers safe.

 Derailments:

 The New York Subway has experienced derailments over the years.
-For instance, the 1991 Union Square Derailment.
-Five people were killed when a 4 Lexington Avenue Express train on the IRT Lexington Avenue Line of the New York City Subway derailed on August 28, 1991, just before it was about to enter the 14th Street-Union Square station.
+An example is the 1991 Union Square Derailment.
+On August 28, 1991, a New York City Subway train derailed near the 14th Street-Union Square station.
+Five people died in the incident.

 Since the 1928 Times Square derailment, it was the worst subway accident ever.
 The motorman was found guilty of manslaughter after being found to have been driving too fast and drunk.